-Earnings only refer to employee income and income from self-employment.
+Earnings only refer to employee income and income from self- employment.
 A distinction between net and gross earnings has been made.

-Earnings (without a notion of gross or net) indicates that we do not know whether taxes have been deducted.
+Earnings indicate that we do not know whether taxes have been deducted.

 Income: This label is given if we do not have any information about the income concept from the source (or from some other sources).
 This means that the income concept might include earnings only, monetary incomes only, or it might be net or gross of taxes.
 Sources not including a definition of the income concept are accepted only if the source is one of the big income distribution compilations or if no other estimates are available for that country and year.